 For better results, today many organizations have turned to video.
 No longer the domain of AV specialists and impossibly expensive hardware, modern, flexible video technology is making its way to construction trailers, offshore rigs, support vessels, and almost everywhere else manufacturing and production concerns may reach.

 Enterprise video platforms help professional trainers capture video, whether in the classroom or on the drill floor.
 Shooting with a GoPro, smartphone, webcam, security camera — even many sources all at once — trainers can proctor their training sessions from wherever they are, even if an internet connection isn’t available.
-Cloud-based video storage and editing, all accessible from a standard web browser, keeps multinational teams connected and communicating.
+Cloud-based video storage and video editing tools that are accessible from a standard web browser keep multinational teams connected and communicating.
 In the background, video communication and documentation gives compliance departments the assurances they need that their contractors and employees are operating within regulatory bounds.

 Training compliance becomes especially important in an era when so much of the skilled workforce is on the brink of retirement.
 Not only do companies need to certify that their employees and contractors have been adequately trained, but they need to do it with ever greater speed and efficiency, to fill critical workforce gaps.